-VYCON® Direct Connect (VDC®) systems are highly efficient kinetic energy storage systems, which provide consistent and dependable energy.
+VYCON® Direct Connect (VDC®) systems are highly efficient kinetic energy storage systems, which provide consistent and dependable energy for critical power systems.

-This technology is ideal for a variety of applications, including data centers, healthcare facilities, broadcast stations and other mission-critical operations that require up to 30 to 40 seconds of backup power.
+This technology is ideal for a variety of applications as a battery-free UPS (Uninterruptible Power Supply) solution, including data centers, healthcare facilities, broadcast stations and other mission-critical operations that require up to 30 to 40 seconds of backup power.

 A number of competitive advantages are provided by the proprietary components of the VYCON flywheel, including: